-Step into the world of today's animators as you learn to create your own stories using imagery.
+Step into the world of today's animators as you learn to tell stories with images.
 Build worlds, create characters and tell your story while exploring the art of Pixar, Disney and Marvel comics.
 If you love to cartoon or draw characters, like to tell stories and create worlds where your characters might live then this is the class for you.